logicmagix/XTide86/README.md

 This resolves the last recurring UX bug for 1.2.0 stable.

 05.30.25 tide42 now includes multi system support (Debian, Arch, MacOS) a man page and automated updating from anywhere! (not just the repo directory)

-05.29.25 NOTICE FOR EXISTING USERS!!
-Xtide86 has been renamed tide42 shortly after its release.
-This reflects a change that is meant to be geared towards you, the user, and your own questions, solutions, and outcomes.
-All alias logic is handled by install.sh so that --update remains functional.
-Simply run xtide86 --update from anywhere and use either xtide86 or tide42 to launch.

 **Version:** `v1.2.0`
 >**New in v1.2.0:** - Functionality to yank text from any buffer (IPython, TermiC, Terminal) and append to file editor for easy notes.